a-henderson/autohotkey-transcription-audio-loop/README.md

 autohotkey-transcription-audio-loop
 ===================================

+A compiled exe version of the scipt is included for convenience, or install autohotkey and you can use the .ahk version.

 A small autohotkey script to allow Play, Pause, Rewind looping of transcription audio software.
 Designed to work with the default global hot-keys of Express Scribe Transcription Software Pro.